‘The dangers of morality’ by Pablo Malo

 Bad paul is an expert psychiatrist in Evolutionary Psychology, co-author of the book Evolutionary Psychiatry: An Introduction.
 He is co-editor of the evolutionary biology blog The New Evolutionary Illustration and editor of the Evolution and Neurosciences blog.

 A new epidemic has reached our societies: hypermoralization.
 It has brought with it public lynchings, ideological tribalism and attacks on freedom of expression.
-And all this in a huge climate of political polarization, in a “them versus us”, where an unstoppable spiral of virtue demands from us ever greater levels of correction, and which has manifested itself in the culture of cancellation, society. of victimhood, continued outrage on social media and posturing.
+And all this in an enormous climate of political polarization, in a “them versus us”, where an unstoppable spiral of virtue demands ever greater levels of correction from us, and which has manifested itself in the culture of cancellation, society. of victimhood, continued outrage on social media and posturing.
 Malo studies the nature of morality and morality and, as demonstrated in this daring and scholarly essay, explains that the role formerly occupied by the Church or the union as a prescriber of values has been replaced by Wokism through new channels such as Black Lives Matter, identity politics, queer theory, and intersectional feminism.